 Aside from the nasty traffic, the directions for driving from Boston to Cape Cod are simple: take Route 3 South.

-Once you cross the Sagamore Bridge into Cape Cod, continue to your Cape Cod destination.
+Once you cross the Sagamore Bridge into Cape Cod, continue to your destination.

-But yes, once you cross the Sagamore Bridge, the traffic will continue all the way to Provincetown.
+But as you can probably guess, once you cross the bridge, the traffic will continue all the way to the very end of the Cape in Provincetown.

 Now let’s look at a few other ways to get from Boston to Cape Cod, many of which will help you avoid the nasty South Shore traffic.

-The CapeFLYER is a seasonal service that runs from late May to early September in 2018.
+The CapeFLYER is a seasonal service that runs between Memorial Day weekend through Labor Day weekend.

-If your destination in Cape Cod is Falmouth, get off at Buzzards Bay, just before the train crosses into Cape proper.
+If your destination is Falmouth, get off at Buzzards Bay, just before the train crosses into Cape proper.
 From Buzzards Bay, take the local Cape Cod Regional Transit Authority bus to Falmouth.

 After Buzzards Bay is the last stop, Hyannis.
 Hyannis itself is a popular Cape Cod vacation town, but it’s also a transit hub for getting to other areas of Cape Cod or on to Martha’s Vineyard and Nantucket.

-If you are taking the train from Boston to Hyannis, a round trip ticket for an adult costs $40.
-For Boston to Buzzards Bay, the cost is $35.
+If you are taking the train from Boston to Hyannis, a round trip ticket for an adult costs $40 round trip.
+For Boston to Buzzards Bay, the cost is $35 round trip.
+Kids 11 and under ride for free for all routes.

-If leaving from one of the South shore stops, the round trip cost is less.
+If leaving from one of the South shore stops, the round trip cost is less – sometimes as low as $8 round trip!

 Plymouth & Brockton bus provides service from Boston to Hyannis, and Hyannis to Provincetown.